 Natomas Unified School District offers a variety of diverse after-school/mentoring programs for students across the district.
 The following programs align with our District vision that NUSD will provide an engaging and safe learning community where all students will demonstrate responsibility, achieve academic and social-emotional growth, embrace diversity, and are prepared to make decisions about their college and career success.

 American River College TRIO Educational Talent Search (ETS)

 TRIO Educational Talent Search (ETS) program is designed to prepare and motivate low-income, first-generation college students for success in college.
 TRIO ETS participants in 6th-12th grade receive college, career and financial aid information, academic advising, and educational field trips in preparation for successful enrollment and graduation from post-secondary institutions.
-School Sites: Bannon Creek School, Leroy Greene Academy, Natomas High School and Natomas Middle School.
+School Sites: Bannon Creek School, Jefferson School, Leroy Greene Academy, Natomas High School and Natomas Middle School.